sleepyOwl14/proximax-bc-docs/docs/guides/namespace/registering-a-namespace.md

 A mosaic is like a file hosted on a domain and represents an asset.
 Like a website and directory, a mosaic can have the same name as other files on other domains.
 However, a namespace + mosaic is always unique.

-If an [account](../../built-in-features/account.md) creates a namespace, that namespace will appear as unique in the NEM ecosystem.
+If an [account](../../built-in-features/account.md) creates a namespace, that namespace will appear as unique in the Sirius-Chain ecosystem.
 For example, if one were to create a namespace called `foo`, a second person cannot create the same namespace.

 ## Prerequisites

 - Finish the [getting started section](../../getting-started/setting-up-workstation.md)
-- NEM2-SDK or CLI
+- XPX-Chain-SDK or CLI
 - A text editor or IDE
 - An account with XPX